Working allows you to provide for yourself and your family, to help you integrate into society and to meet other people.

 Some schools offer solutions for pupils who are having difficulties in class.

-If these difficulties persist or if they are very significant, the teacher and the school will refer you to specialized agencies that can assist you: PMS centers [?], homework schools and other services.
+If these difficulties persist or if they are very significant, the teacher and the school will refer you to specialized agencies that can assist you: PMS centers [do action=”tooltips”]Psychological-medical-social center; each school is associated with a PMS center.
+The PMS team includes psychologists, social workers, physicians and nurses.
+They listen to pupils and their families and find solutions for their problems.
+They can help guide your child in his or her school choices and help with learning difficulties or with problems of fitting in or getting along with others.[/do], homework schools and other services.

 If your child has a learning disability or special needs, there are specialized educational options starting from the preschool level.